-In any instance where evacuees from emergencies outside of Utah require assistance, activities undertaken, and services provided, will be coordinated by the Department of Human Services under direction of the Executive Director.
-DCFS staff will be responsible for not only providing supports and services offered as a part of its normal business operations but may be asked to supplement DHS activities including coordinating food and shelter services, supplementing programs that provide financial assistance to evacuees, supporting mental health services delivered to evacuees, or arranging for local or interstate transportation.
+In any instance where evacuees from emergencies outside of Utah require assistance, activities undertaken and services provided will be coordinated by DHHS under the direction of the Executive Director.
+DCFS staff will be responsible for not only providing supports and services offered as a part of its normal business operations but may be asked to supplement DHHS activities including coordinating food and shelter services, supplementing programs that provide financial assistance to evacuees, supporting mental health services delivered to evacuees, or arranging for local or interstate transportation.
 DCFS staff may also be asked to augment indirect service functions including providing Public Information, Data Management, or Fiscal Operations support.

 DCFS does not have direct responsibility for an unattended, separated, or orphaned child from another state (not in custody) that has evacuated or relocated to Utah and is living with family or friends.
-In this case ICPC will not apply and all services will be coordinated through the department.
-If a child evacuates to Utah and is living in a shelter, or with family or friends, and either the shelter or family or friends determine that they cannot care for the child, the State Office or Region Service Delivery Coordinator will coordinate with Intake to either take the child into custody or find another placement that will maintain the safety of the child.
-If after being taken into custody the child returns to the state they came from the Statewide Inter-State Placement and Service Coordination Leads will coordinate with the originating state to facilitate the child's return.
+In this case ICPC will not apply and all services will be coordinated through DHHS.
+If a child evacuates to Utah and is living in a shelter or with family or friends and either the shelter or family or friends determine that they cannot care for the child, the State Office or Region Service Delivery Coordinator will coordinate with Intake to either take the child into custody or find another placement that will maintain the safety of the child.
+If, after being taken into custody the child returns to the state they came from, the Statewide Interstate Placement and Service Coordination Leads will coordinate with the originating state to facilitate the child's return.